Creating Community Changemakers

 Experience presenting your work to the wider community and being a champion for change.

-An online community that will be lightly moderated by facilitators but will be mostly for the teenagers to communicate.
+An online community that will be lightly moderated by facilitators but will be mostly for the young people to communicate.

 A safe, respectful environment for every young person.